svsticky/chroma/colorizer/README.md

   --s3-region <The region of the Pxl bucket> \
   --s3-endpoint-url <The URL of the Pxl bucket> \
   --s3-force-path-style <Optional, if using MinIO, set this to true>
+  --start-at-dir <Optional, start at this directory name and skip all albums before it, chronologically>
 ```

 This will run Colorizer, it'll convert albums one at a time.